ibab/tensorflow-wavenet/README.md

 ```

 Fast generation is enabled by default.
 It uses the implementation from the [Fast Wavenet](https://github.com/tomlepaine/fast-wavenet) repository.
-You can follow the link for an explanation of how it works.
-This reduces the time needed to generate samples to a few minutes.
 You can follow the link for an explanation of how it works.
 This reduces the time needed to generate samples to a few minutes.